mnvr/music-making-machines/README.md

 # Music Making Machines

-In which I describe how to make Music Making Machines.
+Notes about making Music Making Machines.

-To keep this as accessible as possible, the illustrations use the freely available and open source VCV Rack<small>†</small>.
-The same techniques can be used in any medium that allows direct and basic manipulation of signals (modular hardware, other visual patching softwares, music programming languages etc).
+The specific software used is freely available and open source VCV Rack<small>†</small>.
+The same techniques can be used in any medium that allows basic but direct manipulation of signals (modular hardware, other visual patching softwares, music programming languages etc).

 <small>
 † using stock plugins as far as possible; if other ones are necessary only other